 Talk about a dog-eat-dog competition, the annual Wiener Dog Derby pits some of the area's fastest dachshunds against each other.
-Ok, that may be a bit of an exaggeration.
-It's clearly more fun than competition, but the derby in Soulard Market Park is always one of the most popular events of the Soulard Mardi Gras.
-It's happening in 2018 on at 2 p.m. on Feb.
-4.
+While this event may be more fun than it is competitive, the derby in Soulard Market Park is always one of the most popular events of the Soulard Mardi Gras.